openhive-network/hive/programs/blockchain_converter/README.md

 ### Second authority
 You can optionally specify the `owner`, `active` and `posting` second authority private keys.
 They will be auto-generated, if not provided.

+Initminer has the same private key as in the testnet for genesis block generation.

 Note: If you use the `use-same-key` option, second authority keys will be the same as the one, provided using the `private-key` option.

 All of the second authority keys will be printed before exiting the program.